 Do-It-Yourself (DIY) Fundraising: Create Your Personal Campaign Today!

 Be a hero to the Parkinson's disease (PD) community by raising funds that will help people with PD live life to the fullest.
 DIY Fundraising is a great way to get involved and make a difference.
 It’s also a great opportunity to engage friends, family members and co-workers who ask "What can I do to help?"
 It’s an easy yet meaningful way to include others in your effort to support the fight against PD.

 Just set yourself up with a Personal Campaign Page (see below) and you’re ready to start fundraising!
 We provide easy online tools and templates to make your fundraising a breeze.

 Step One: Create your Personal Campaign Page now.
 You can use it to honor or memorialize a family member or friend, commemorate a birthday, wedding, or anniversary, or create your own unique fundraiser.
 Customize your page by writing a personal story and/or adding a picture so people understand why this is so important to you.

 Step Two: Invite friends and family to support you – either by joining you in person (if appropriate based on your activity) or through easy online donations.
 Send out emails and post it on your social media channels.
 When posting, provide a direct link or URL to your personal campaign page so that it’s super easy for people to donate.
 And then watch the donations come in!

-Say thank you to your donors!
-You'll be notified whenever a gift is made.
-We will supply you with a sample thank you email, but you can personalize it or write your own.
+Step Three: Say thank you to your donors!
+This is a critic step in fundraising, no matter how small a donation may be.
+You'll be notified whenever a gift is made and we will supply you with a sample thank you email, but you can personalize it or write your own if you’d like.